cristianCeamatu/microverse-ruby-tic-tac-toe/README.md

 ## 🤝 Contributing

-The best way you can contribute to this project is by submitting an [issue]() to help us improve it!
+Our favourite contributions are those that help us improve the project, whether with a contribution, an issue, or a feature request!

+Feel free to check the [issues page](https://github.com/cristianCeamatu/microverse-ruby-tic-tac-toe/issues) to either create an issue or help us out by fixing an existing one.

 ## Show your support

-If you've read this far, you must like the project!
-Give us a ⭐️!
+If you've read this far....give us a ⭐️!

-## Acknowledgments

-- This Project was part of an assignment available on The Odin Project.
-- Our thanks to Microverse and all our peers and colleagues there.

 ## 📝 License

-This project has no license
+This project is licensed by Microverse and the Odin Project